Law Cer

 0

 “The need to create a separate regulation for the cyberspace is based on the concept that existing global law is inadequate,” Martti Koskenniemi, international lawyer and Director, Erik Castren Institute of International Law and Human Rights on the University of Helsinki, Finland, said at the EU Cyber Direct convention held in Brussels, in advance this month.
-Koskenniemi explored the concept that if cyberspace wishes to be regulated internationally, what does one need to consider when considering how to go approximately it.
+Koskenniemi explored the concept that if cyberspace wishes to be regulated internationally, what does one need to consider when considering how to approach it?

 Article Summary show